mzimbres/rtcpp/README.md

 Some of the motivations behind node_allocators are:

 * Support the most natural and fastest allocation scheme for linked data structures.
-In libstd++ for example, it is already possible to use this allocation technique, since n is always equal to 1 on calls of allocator_type::allocate(n).
+In libstd++ and libc++ for example, it is already possible to use this allocation technique, since n is always equal to 1 on calls of allocator_type::allocate(n).

 * Support hard-realtime allocation for node-based containers.
+  This is highly desirable to improve C++ use in embedded systems.

 * Most allocators found in the literature are overly complicated as a result of having to handle blocks of different size.
 In